ansys/pyansys-dev-guide/doc/source/how-to/testing.rst

 ~~~~~~~~~~~~~~~~~~
 Functional testing should test the Python library using scripts or examples
 that are expected to be executed by the user.
 Unlike unit or integration
-testing, these functional tests are testing the library as a whole by calling
+testing, functional tests are testing the library as a whole by calling
 several methods to accomplish a task.
 You should run these tests only after unit
 and integration testing is complete.
 Ideally, you should run them outside the
 ``pytest`` framework while building documentation with `sphinx-gallery`_.